Atmoffett/Atmoffett/README.md

 ## About Me

 I am a highly motivated and detail-oriented software developer looiking to build my experience.
-I have a strong foundation in Java, python, JS, MySQL, and react.
+I have a strong foundation in Java, Python, JS, MySQL, and React.
 Throughout my career, I have contributed to various projects, ranging from an inventory management system to a localized chat room.

 ## Skills